5 Studies that Support Using Blue Light Therapy for Eczema

 Study #1: The 453 nm Blue Light Eczema Study[4]

-In a 2016 study published in Dermatology, 21 patients received blue light therapy for their mild to medium severity eczema.
-Results were published as Randomized Study on the Efficacy and Safety of Local UV-Free Blue Light Treatment of Eczema.
+In a 2016 study published in Dermatology, 21 patients received blue light therapy for their mild to medium severity eczema[4].

-Subjects had eczema on both limbs.
 Researchers treated one area with light and left the opposite limb untreated as a control.

-Researchers treated the tested areas three times per week for four weeks.
+They treated the tested areas three times per week for four weeks.

 There were no adverse events or side effects.